50SACINMYSOCIDGAF/TTSNOTES/README.md

 If you encounter issues:
 - Verify that your API key is correctly entered in all three PHP files mentioned above.
-- Ensure your web server is running and PHP is properly configured.
+- Ensure your local web server is running and PHP is properly configured.
 - Check the browser console for any error messages.
+- Make sure your project files are in the correct directory of your local web server.

 For unresolved issues, please open an issue in the project's repository.